Bristol Sounds is back!

 Celebrated as one of Bristol’s leading music events and a staple on the UK festival calendar, Bristol Sounds never fails to deliver an eclectic mix of acts, drawing music lovers from across the country.
 This year is gearing up to be no different with the likes of Olly Murs, Supergrass, Kaiser Chiefs, Texas and The Fratellis announced as headline acts – sharing the stage with an extensive cast of legendary supporting acts to boot.

 “We can’t wait to bring Bristol Sounds back to the harbourside for another incredible year,” says Conal Dodds, promoter at Crosstown Concerts, which organises the event series.
 “It’s always been about the fans and creating unforgettable nights in one of the city’s best locations.
 When curating our line-up, we want to make sure there’s something for everyone – and regardless of what music you’re into, you’re guaranteed to have a good time.
-There’s always such great energy at the Amphitheatre from the artists and the crowds and Bristol Sound is more than just gigs; it’s a celebration of live music, right here in the heart of the city.”
+There’s always such great energy at the Amphitheatre from the artists and the crowds and Bristol Sounds is more than just gigs; it’s a celebration of live music, right here in the heart of the city.”

 Indie legends